Podcast-Standards-Project/web-ui/README.md

 # web-ui
-The public website for podstandards.org
+The public website copy for podstandards.org